Step 2: Delineate the donor pool

 Further customisation

-Depending on the characteristics of your project plot, you may want to apply further customisation, e.g. if your project area has been affected by fire, you may want to only include areas in your donor pool that have experienced similar levels of deforestation.
+Depending on the characteristics of your project plot, you may want to apply further customisation, e.g. if there have been fire disturbances in your project area.

 To do this, create a workflow using a relevant image collection dataset, filter to include areas with the target characteristics, and save this dataset for reuse.
 You can then add the Modify features block in your ‘Initial Donor Pool’ workflow and use the ‘difference’ modification.